oesteban/hcph-sops/docs/data-management/mriqc.md

 ### Assessing anatomical images
 - [ ] Open the *MRIQC* group report on a current Web Browser (*Google Chrome* is preferred).
-- [ ] Visualize the IQMs distributions and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#group-report).
+- [ ] Visualize the IQM distributions and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#group-report).

 ### Assessing functional images
 - [ ] Open the *MRIQC* group report on a current Web Browser (*Google Chrome* is preferred).
-- [ ] Visualize the IQMs distributions and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#group-report-1).
+- [ ] Visualize the IQM distributions and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#group-report-1).

 [1]: https://doi.org/10.3389/fnimg.2022.1073734 "Provins, C., … Esteban, O. (2023).
 Quality Control in functional MRI studies with MRIQC and fMRIPrep.
 Frontiers in Neuroimaging 1:1073734. doi:10.3389/fnimg.2022.1073734 (OA)."